Christian Davies: Infantryman

-Under circumstances that are unclear, her husband ended up in the British Army.
+Under circumstances that are unclear, her husband ended up in the English or Scottish Army.
 Some accounts have him volunteering while others have him being pressed into the army.
 In either event, he apparently attempted to write to her to inform her of his situation.
-Eventually, one of the letters made it to her, telling Cavanagh that he was in the British Army serving in Holland.
-Unwilling to simply lose her husband, Cavanagh placed her children in the care of her mother, cut her hair, and disguised herself as a man to join the British Army to find her lost husband.
+Eventually, one of the letters made it to her, telling Cavanagh that he was in the Army serving in Holland.
+Unwilling to simply lose her husband, Cavanagh placed her children in the care of her mother, cut her hair, and disguised herself as a man to join the English Army to find her lost husband.

 Initially, Cavanagh joined Captain Tichborne's company of foot under the name Christopher Welch.
 As an infantryman, she fought at the Battle of Landen.
 There she was wounded and captured by the French.
-In 1694, she was exchanged and returned to the British Army, who were still unaware of her true sex.
+In 1694, she was exchanged and returned to the English Army, who were still unaware of her true sex.

-After being exchanged, she continued to soldier on in the British Army, still looking for her husband.
+After being exchanged, she continued to soldier on in the Army, still looking for her husband.
 She remained a member of Tichborne's company until she became embroiled in a dispute with a sergeant of the company, whom she killed in a duel over a woman.
 Following the duel, and possibly as a result of it, Welch was allowed to be discharged from the army.